FREE SHIPPING on $99 or more (within the contiguous United States)

 Trendy flavoring offers AMAZING digestive and emotional benefits

 There’s no doubt about it: the flavor of anise is “having a moment.”
-Long prized by chefs in Middle Eastern, Italian, German and Indian cuisines for its pleasing, licorice-like flavor, anise plays a starring role in treats like Italian biscotti and pizelles.
+Long prized by chefs in Middle Eastern, Italian, German, and Indian cuisines for its pleasing, licorice-like flavor, anise plays a starring role in treats like Italian biscotti and pellets.
 You may also see anise extracts appearing in popular contemporary cocktails, such as the Caprese cocktail or Blushed Arak.

-But, anise is so much more than a mere flavoring agent.
+But anise is so much more than a mere flavoring agent.
 It is also a powerful medicinal herb that has been used for over 4,000 years in herbal and Ayurvedic healing systems.
-Lately, scientists have discovered that anise has exciting potential to fight a range of serious conditions – and that it may even function as an herbal antidepressant!
+Lately, scientists have discovered that anise has exciting potential to fight a range of serious conditions and may even function as an herbal antidepressant!

-Encouragingly, anise oil shows potential to brighten mood in milder forms of depression.
-After early animal studies revealed that anise extracts were as effective as a commonly-prescribed antidepressant in relieving symptoms, researchers turned their attention to anise’s effect on humans – and what they learned was encouraging.
+Encouragingly, anise oil shows the potential to brighten mood in milder forms of depression.
+After early animal studies revealed that anise extracts were as effective as a commonly prescribed antidepressant in relieving symptoms, researchers turned their attention to anise’s effect on humans – and what they learned was encouraging.

 Anise’s supportive effects on psychological health seem to be coupled with improvements in digestive health – a true “two-for-one” benefit.

-In a 12-week clinical study involving 107 people, researchers found that 9 grams a day of anise powder in divided doses effectively reduced after-meal indigestion and heartburn (medically known as post-prandial dyspepsia) when compared to placebo.
-Specifically, powdered anise seeds reduced upper abdominal pain and burning, along with uncomfortable bloating and belching.
+In a 12-week clinical study involving 107 people, researchers found that 9 grams a day of anise powder in divided doses effectively reduced after-meal indigestion and heartburn (medically known as post-prandial dyspepsia) compared to placebo.
+Specifically, powdered anise seeds reduced upper abdominal pain, burning, and uncomfortable bloating and belching.

-In other words, if you have over-indulged at the table, anise seeds could be a godsend!
+In other words, anise seeds could be a godsend if you have over-indulged at the table!

-Researchers gave the credit to anethole, anise’s active constituent, saying that it has pain-relieving, anti-spasmodic and carminative (gas-reducing) properties.
+Researchers credited anethole, anise’s active constituent, with pain-relieving, anti-spasmodic, and carminative (gas-reducing) properties.
 They also pointed out that anise seeds can inhibit the activity of H. pylori, the bacteria often responsible for gastric ulcers.

 The team concluded that anise was effective and well-tolerated in relieving after-meal dyspepsia.
 By the way, the beneficial effects of anise persisted for two months - long after the study was over!